Trigger Warning: This article talks about eating disorders and weight loss.

 View this post on Instagram

-“Yes, when an ED behavior was severe Noom had a policy to refer the user out, though when someone would allude to ‘bingeing’ behavior, the response was essentially to ‘find something else to do.’
+“Yes, when an ED behavior was severe Noom had the policy to refer the user out, though when someone would allude to ‘bingeing’ behavior, the response was essentially to ‘find something else to do.’
 Leaving the user feeling lost, and like their behavior was attributed to a ‘lack of willpower.'”

 Not only is this just bad advice, but it’s also scientifically wrong.
 When you’re on a diet, your brain reacts differently to food.
 Certain areas of your brain become overactive, making you more likely to notice food.
 It also convinces you that food actually tastes more delicious.
 On top of that, activity in your prefrontal cortex reduces, making it more difficult to control your impulses.